- Mitral valve stenosis is when the mitral valve opening in the heart is narrowed, usually due to rigidity or scarring.

 There are several tests that your doctor may use to diagnose mitral valve stenosis:

-Your doctor may use a variety of imaging tests to determine the cause of symptoms, including:
+Your doctor may use a variety of imaging tests to confirm the diagnosis, as well as to deduce the original cause of the problem, including:

-- echocardiogram: an image of the heart’s structure and function produced by ultrasound waves
+- Echocardiogram is an image of the heart’s structure and function produced by ultrasound waves.
+This is by far the most commonly used diagnostic test.

-- transesophageal echocardiogram: an image of the heart produced when a device that emits ultrasound waves is threaded into your esophagus.
+- Transesophageal echocardiogram (TEE) is an image of the heart produced when a device that emits ultrasound waves is threaded into your esophagus.
 This method creates a more detailed picture than a traditional echo because the esophagus is right behind the heart.

-- cardiac catheterization: a long, thin tube is inserted into your arm, upper thigh, or neck and threaded up to your heart.
+- Cardiac catheterization is a long, thin tube is inserted into your arm, upper thigh, or neck, and threaded up to your heart.
 This allows your doctor to do a variety of tests, including getting an image of the heart’s blood vessels.
+This is the most invasive and risky procedure, but also the most accurate.

 Tests for Heart Rhythm Irregularities